Dear Stall Holder

 14. Media: Conditions of booking.
 You the stall holder agree to recordings and photographs of you, your stall and its contents for the promotion of future Events and church archives.

 15. Litter Please use bins provided around the church.
 Unsold items & packaging must be removed at the end of the event and not placed in our bins.
-Your stall and surrounding area is to be left clean, tidy and free from any breakages or spills.
+Your stall and surrounding area are to be left clean, tidy and free from any breakages or spills.
 Please note that we cannot store items in the church

 CANCELLATIONS & REFUNDS